sublimelsp/LSP/docs/src/customization.md

 ### Semantic Highlighting

 !!! info "This feature is only available if the server has the *semanticTokensProvider* capability."
-    Language servers which support semantic highlighting are for example *clangd*, *rust-analyzer* and *lua-language-server*.
+    Language servers which support semantic highlighting are for example *clangd* and *rust-analyzer*.

 In order to support semantic highlighting, the color scheme requires a special rule with a background color set for semantic tokens, which is (marginally) different from the original background.
 To add such a rule to your color scheme, select `UI: Customize Color Scheme` from the Command Palette and add for example the following code: